Until recently, security testing was carried out at the end of the development cycle, after application testing.

 There are several practices that can be implemented to shift security to the left and the best options would be to:

-• Automation of security processes — automation processes help to ease the continuous work which usually takes more time when performed manually.
+Automation processes help to ease the continuous work which usually takes more time when performed manually.
 To implement automation, it is required to test the process and integrate captured results with defect tracking tools.
 And we should assess the existing tools and choose the relevant tools for better implementation.

-• Ensure visibility for all teams — to ensure code is kept secure prior to and post the release is the basic goal in shifting security to the left of SDLC, and to do this the best practice is to maintain constant visibility for all teams into the application’s performance.
+To ensure code is kept secure prior to and posting the release is the basic goal in shifting security to the left of SDLC, and to do this the best practice is to maintain constant visibility for all teams into the application’s performance.

 Conducting vulnerability assessment and penetration testing post the product release costs more time and money for the organization.